sw-code/sw-code.github.io/_posts/2024-06-14-authz-openfga-introduction.md

 ## Recap of Google Zanzibar's Concepts

 At its heart, Google’s Zanzibar introduces a robust yet intuitive model known as relation tuples.
+You can read more about it [our Zanzibar blog article]({% post_url 2023-10-13-authz-keto-introduction %}).
 These tuples efficiently encode relationships in a structured format, facilitating complex access control scenarios.
 Here’s a breakdown of the components of a relation tuple:

 * `tuple`: This is represented in the format `<object>#<relation>@<user>`.